someonesdad1/plib/README.md

       matrices that use mpmath.mpi interval numbers, which are handy for quantifying roundoff issues in matrix calculations.

-* pgm/uni.py
+- pgm/uni.py
     - This is a script that allows you to look up Unicode characters, either by codepoint string or looking for a particular string in the character's description.
 I use this script a lot when writing scripts and working in a terminal.

-* pgm/goto.py
+- pgm/goto.py
     - This script keeps track of strings and lets you find them by either typing in their number from a list or using a short alias.
 I use this to keep track of directories, project files, videos, and a bunch of other stuff.
 One of the hidden benefits is that the datafile used for the projects, directories, etc. can have a line commented out, meaning you'll be able to remember where the directory/project is years later.
 My computer has around 2 million files and it's impossible to remember where everything is.
-I wrote this in the late 1990's a number of friends at work told me they couldn't live without the script.
+I wrote this in the late 1990's and a number of friends at work told me they couldn't live without the script.
 I use it constantly at the command line.

-# Lessons

-Two core lessons I have to learn over and over again are

-* Document your data structures in detail
-* Find someway to index that large list of documents you'll write over time: what they do and where they are.